galto4/pands-project/README.md

 ***

-### Section 3: Approach to Analysis
+### Section 4: Approach to Analysis

 The analysis of the Fisher Iris data set was broken down into the following parts:

 - <b>Import Libraries</b>: All important libraries (Pandas, NumPy, MatPlotLib) were loaded to to facilitate thorough investigation of the dataset.
-- <b>Load the Data</b>: The 'Palmer Penguins' data was then loaded into my notebook, and validate
+- <b>Data Loading</b>: The 'Iris' data was then loaded from a CSV file which was created with my repository, and subsequently validated.
-- <b>Inspect the Data</b>: The data was reviewed to check for data types and structure, missing cells, unique values, etc.
+- <b>Data Inspection</b>: The data was reviewed to check for data types and structure, missing cells, unique values, etc.
-- <b>Data Variables</b>: A light review of the variable types to assess what type of analysis could be performed.
-- <b>Data Visualisation</b>: Using Histogram and Bar Charts to analyse and illustrate the dataset.
+- <b>Data Visualisation</b>: Creation of visualisations such as bar charts, scatter plots, histograms, and pair plots to visualise the relationships between variables and across specific species.
--<b>Correlation Analysis</b>: Analysis of how correlated data variables are across the dataset.
+-<b>Correlation Analysis</b>: Analysis of how correlated data variables are across the Iris dataset.

 ***

-### Section 4: Usage
+### Section 5: Usage

 If you would like to reproduce (and improve) this piece of analysis:

-- [Clone this repository](#) containing the analysis files to your local machine.
+- [Clone  or download this repository](https://github.com/galto4/pands-project.git) containing the analysis files to your local machine.
-- Install the necessary technologies, including (but not limited to):
-    - Anaconda - Navigator
-    - Git
-    - Github
+- Ensure that you have Python and the required dependencies (below) installed on your machine.
-    - Visual Studio Code
+- Open (and run) the Jupyter notebook 'iris.ipynb' using Jupyter Notebook or Visual Studio Code.
-- Run the Jpyter notebook 'iris.ipynb' to execute the analysis steps.
+- Follow the steps outlined in the notebook to execute the code cells and perform the analysis.

 ***

+### Section 6: Dependencies

+The analysis code included in this repository requires the following dependencies:

+- Python
+- pandas
+- numpy
+- matplotlib
+- seaborn

+***

-### Section 5: About Me (The Author)
+### Section 6: About Me (The Author)

 My name is Mark Gallagher, and I am currently enrolled on the 'Higher Diploma in Science in Data Analytics' at [ATU](https://www.atu.ie/) on a part-time basis.